 Every Saturday you will have a day off.

-Food: You will be provided with three main meals a day.
+Food: You will be provided with three meals a day during the week.
 The typical Nepalese meal is 'daal, bhaat, tarkaari' (lentil soup, rice, and vegetables) also other foods such as noodles, 'roti' (flat round bread), and different kinds of seasonal fruits and vegetables are eaten.
 Boiled water will be available for drinking.
 Only breakfast and dinner are provided on the weekends.

 If you would like to do some sightseeing and trekking, a fun trip can be added to your Nepal experience, or you can also discover new places independently.
 Nepal offers a great combination of nature and culture.
 Highlights include: